 B.Mus (Toronto), M.Mus (New York - SBU), VCM Schools Liaison, BOG Faculty Rep.

-Marsha is an alumna of the Conservatory and joined the Teaching Faculty in 2004.
-Marsha’s teaching includes private lessons, group instruction, building innovative masterclass series’ including the flute intensive September Savvy and January Jump-Start, adjudicating exams and recitals for post-secondary students in the Camosun Program and more.
-In addition to being a Flute Instructor, Marsha is the VCM Schools Liaison and the Faculty Representative to the Board of Governors of the Victoria Conservatory of Music.
+Marsha is an alumna of the Victoria Conservatory of Music (VCM), and joined the Faculty in 2004.
+Marsha’s teaching includes private lessons, group instruction, adjudicating exams and recitals for post-secondary students in the Camosun Program and more.
+In addition to being a Flute Instructor, Marsha is the Faculty Representative to the Board of Governors of the Victoria Conservatory of Music.

 In 2011 Marsha created the Island Flute Guild, a Facebook community with the idea of uniting and inspiring flutists from Victoria and beyond.
-The IFG allows for announcements of upcoming events, concerts, masterclasses and summer workshops and currently has about 800 local, domestic and international flutists in the group.
-Please check out the Group at: https://www.facebook.com/groups/160879740641367/
+The IFG allows flute enthusiasts to post announcements of upcoming events, concerts, masterclasses and summer workshops.
+The group currently has over 1000 local, domestic and international flutists in the group.
+Please check out the Group at: Island Flute Guild on Facebook

-Marsha is also an avid animal lover and is involved with an ex-racing greyhound adoption group (ncgl.ca) who rescues and places these gentle dogs in loving homes.
-Her first greyhound was an ever-present “helper” (and excellent audience member!) in Marsha’s studio and was beloved by her students for more than 9 years.
+Marsha is also an avid animal lover and is involved with an ex-racing greyhound adoption group (ncgl.ca) who rescue and place these gentle dogs in loving homes.
+Her first greyhound, Trixie, was an ever-present “helper” (and excellent audience member!) in Marsha’s studio and was beloved by her students for more than 9 years.
 Her home studio now boasts both a rescue greyhound, Molly and a zippy Jack Russell Terrier named Max.

 Please visit Marsha’s website for more news and announcements.